TrES-2b

-TrES-2b (TrES-2 or Kepler-1b) is an extrasolar planet orbiting the star GSC 03549-02811 located 750 light years away from the Solar System.
+TrES-2b (also known as Kepler-1b or GSC 03549-02811b) is an extrasolar planet orbiting the star GSC 03549-02811 located 750 light years away from the Solar System.
 The planet was identified in 2011 as the darkest known exoplanet, reflecting less than 1% of any light that hits it.
-Reflecting worse than charcoal, on the surface the planet is said to be pitch black.
+Reflecting less light than charcoal, on the surface the planet is said to be pitch black, although, given its closeness to its parent star, it would still visually have a very high surface brightness.
 The planet's mass and radius indicate that it is a gas giant with a bulk composition similar to that of Jupiter.
 Unlike Jupiter, but similar to many planets detected around other stars, TrES-2b is located very close to its star and belongs to the class of planets known as hot Jupiters.
 This system was within the field of view of the Kepler spacecraft.

 This planet continues to be studied by other projects, and the parameters are continuously improving.
 A 2007 study improved stellar and planetary parameters.
 A 2008 study concluded that the TrES-2 system is a binary star system.
 This significantly affects the values for the stellar and the planetary parameters.